tholmes59/sinatra-wine-app/README.md

 - Tasting Notes

 ## Usage
-To use this app, just clone, run `bundle install`, `rake db:migrate` and then run `shotgun` in ther terminal.
+To use this app, just clone, run `bundle install`, `rake db:migrate` and then run `shotgun` in the terminal.
 Everything should be set up.

 ## Contributing Bugfixes or Features
 For submitting something back, be it a patch, some documentation, or new feature requires some level of community interactions.